simoncrowe/shortlist-rm-ingester/README.md

 # shorlist-rightmove-ingester
-Ingests property listings from rightmove and sends the to a runner
+Ingests property listings from rightmove and sends them to a [runner](https://github.com/simoncrowe/shortlist-runner).